SenseLogic/VISTA/README.md

 *   Native web components require a recent browser.
 *   Trailing media queries bubbling is limited to one level.
-*   The types and functions are declared globally, on purpose.
+*   Types and functions are declared globally, on purpose.

 ## Version

-0.4
+0.5

 ## Author